Best Online Nursing Programs in Pennsylvania (2026)

 How does Nursing pay in Pennsylvania compare to other states?

-Pennsylvania offers competitive entry-level wages, though median salaries are currently 2.6% below the national trend.
+Pennsylvania offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Pennsylvania a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Pennsylvania?